kastjr/kastjr/README.md

-- 👋 Hi, I’m @kastjr  estudante de Análise e desenvolvimento de Sistemas
+- 👋 Hi, I’m @kastjr student of Systems analist and development
-- 👀 I’m interested in  trabalhar como dev
+- 👀 I’m interested in job like dev
-- 🌱 I’m currently learning  a programar em javascript
+- 🌱 I’m currently learning to programming in JavaScript
-- 💞️ I’m looking to collaborate on  projetos
+- 💞️ I’m looking to collaborate on  projects
 - 📫 How to reach me  instagram @kastier_jr

 <!---